othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 - ADS1x15 GND to Raspberry Pi GND
 - ADS1x15 SCL to Raspberry Pi SCL
 - ADS1x15 SDA to Raspberry Pi SDA​
+- ADS1x15 A0 to the X axis of your left joystick
+- ADS1x15 A1 to the Y axis of your left joystick
+- ADS1x15 A2 to the X axis of your right joystick
+- ADS1x15 A3 to the Y axis of your right joystick
+- Joystick VDD to Raspberry Pi 3.3V
+- Joystick GND to Raspberry Pi GND

 2. Wiring the MCP23017 Digital Input.
 The MCP23017 handles digital input for up to 16 buttons.
 The wiring of the MCP23017 to the Raspberry Pi is as follows: